stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

     - you can specify `@none` to target the entities with no scope
     - can only be specified if `id` is null
 - `assignee`: id of the subject (group or user) getting the permission
-    - if null the permission is considered to be for everyone
+  - If set to `urn:ngsi-ld:Subject:authenticated` the permission is considered to be for any authenticated subject
+  - If the option `application.authentication.accept.public.permission` is set to true, you can specify assignee = `urn:ngsi-ld:Subject:public` to make a permission public
 - `assigner`: id of the creator
 - `action`: can be "read", "write", "admin" and "own" ("own" is created by the broker at entity creation, it is not possible to add, modify or delete "own" permissions)